CamSoper/casoper-staging/casoper-playground/dotnet-sdk-azure-install.md

 }
 ```

-If you're using Visual Studio, the installation of the packages is successful if the `IAzure` and `AzureCredentials` can resolve (no red highlighting).
-On the command line for .NET Core, run `dotnet run` and verify that the compile is successful.
+If you're using Visual Studio, the installation of the packages is successful if `IAzure` and `AzureCredentials` resolve (no red highlighting).
+On the command line for .NET Core, run the code with `dotnet run` and verify that the compile is successful.

 ## <a id="mgmt" />Azure Management Libraries for .NET